alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 ![Motherload](/public/flash-games/motherload.png)
 {: .centered }

-I almost didn't include this one...but it's iconic, and I found it weirdly captivating, so I'll give it a shout out.
+I almost didn't include this one...but it's iconic, and I found it weirdly captivating on a replay, so I'll give it a shout out.

 The mechanics are very simple.
 Drill down to pick up ore.
-Fly back to the surface when you run out of gas to refuel, sell your ore, and buy upgrades.
-The upgrades help you dig deeper to mine more valuable ores, and you rinse and repeat until you reach the bottom.
+Fly back to the surface when you run out of gas to refuel.
+Sell your ore to pay for refueling, and to buy upgrades that let you dig deeper for more valuable ores.
+Rinse and repeat.
 Not a lot of depth, but there's a Zen feeling in figuring out the shortest path to each ore.
 The key that makes the entire game work is that you can't drill upwards.
 Because of this, you can make ore inaccessible if you drill poorly, and that's just enough thinking to stop it from